-- 266. Based on results of the conducted IEE the following conclusions could be done: - 267.
+- 359. Based on results of the conducted updated IEE the following conclusions could be done: - 360.
 The proposed project was assessed against the laws of Georgia and ADB's safeguard.
-At the stage of the document preparation, possible environmental impacts were identified and relevant mitigation measures were developed. - 268.
+At the stage of the document preparation, possible environmental impacts were identified and relevant mitigation measures were developed. - 361.
 Due to the circumstances occurring throughout the world related to the virus outbreak (COVID 19) and forced social distancing, no field visits were possible during the preparation stage of the IEE.
-Thus, in order to achieve the IEE objective, the team conducted online consultations with the representatives of Telavi Municipality for obtaining relevant information and carried out desktop survey.
-Representatives of city hall of Telavi municipality visited the project site, took pictures reflecting the existing situation that were provided along the additional information.
-Namely, the team of consultants reviewed the project background documents, analyzed the relevant legal laws and technical standards, and undertook online meetings with people who possessed the information, additional to the received document, required for sound analyses of the situation and drafting of the document. - 269.
+Thus, in order to achieve the IEE objective, the team conducted online consultations with the representatives of Municipality for obtaining relevant information and carried out desktop survey.
+Representatives of city hall of the municipality visited the project site, took pictures reflecting the existing situation that were provided along the additional information.
+Namely, the team of consultants reviewed the project background documents, analyzed the relevant legal laws and technical standards, and undertook online meetings with people who possessed the information, additional to the received document, required for sound analyses of the situation and drafting of the document. - 362.
 Temporary disturbance of local population is expected during the construction works, which will be connected with the construction activities and transportation of the construction materials and equipment.
-In other cases, the impact on the social environment shall be positive, because temporary employment of the local population is expected; - 270.
-During the functioning of the kindergarten the negative impact on physical environment and biological systems is not expected; - 271.
-Only positive impact on the social system is expected during the kindergarten functioning, The Project is expected to have long-term positive impact on the population of city Telavi, especially young people and working parents who will get access to well planned, high quality service. - 272.
-The Construction Contractor is obliged to conclude the contract only with the companies holding the license to extract inert materials.
-If the company decides to extract the inert materials itself and opens a guarry, it is obliged to obtain the license from the National Agency of Mines. - 273.
-Technical characteristics and decision about dumpsites have not been made currently.
-Detail characteristics of these infrastructures will be provided in the site specific environmental management plans. - 274.
+In other cases, the impact on the social environment shall be positive, because temporary employment of the local population is expected; - 363.
+During the functioning of the kindergarten the negative impact on physical environment and biological systems is not expected; - 364.
+Only positive impact on the social system is expected during the kindergarten functioning, The Project is expected to have long-term positive impact on the population of village Khajalia, especially young people and working parents who will get access to well-planned, high-quality service. - 365.
+The Construction Company (CC) is obliged to conclude the contract only with the companies holding the license to extract inert materials.
+If the company decides to extract the inert materials itself and opens a quarry, it is obliged to obtain the license from the National Agency of Mines.

 Generation of significant amount of inert waste is expected during earthworks within the project.
+Approximately 2620 m3 excess soil will be generated.
+The soil removed from the area will be temporary stored on the site and used for backfilling purposes.
 According to the Georgian legislation, inert waste can be used for backfilling operations or constriction purposes in coordination with a state or a municipality authority.
-Inert waste disposal site for backfilling operation shall be defined by the Telavi City Hall.
-Waste Management Plan should be developed and submitted to the MEPA for adoption if amount generated waste will exceed limits defined by Georgia legislation (more than 1,000 t of inert waste, more than 200 t of non-hazardous waste and more than 120 kg of hazardous waste).
+Inert waste will be disposed at the site temporarily and used for backfilling purposes.